mdbappa0001/ac-parts-collection/README.md

 - Here is also a dashboard page where we show admin role , add item , add review by using nested route.
 - This project also authentication based.

-## Frameword that i used in this project
+## Technology that i used in this project

 - React Tailwind framework (daisyui)
 - React Hook Form